Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Generation Metrics

 \section{Generation Metrics}

 Table~\ref{tab:results} reports the full generation metrics for all eight Pfam families across five sampling conditions: SA generation ($\beta \approx 2\beta^*$), SA retrieval ($\beta \approx 20\beta^*$), bootstrap resampling, Gaussian perturbation, and convex combination.
-For each condition, we report the KL divergence of amino acid composition, PCA-space cosine novelty, and nearest sequence identity to a stored pattern.
-Standard errors are computed over 30 independent Langevin chains of 5 samples each; KL standard errors are obtained via 1{,}000-fold bootstrap resampling.
+For each condition, we report the KL divergence of amino acid composition, principal component analysis (PCA)-space cosine novelty, and nearest sequence identity to a stored pattern.
+Standard errors (SE) are computed over 30 independent Langevin chains of 5 samples each; KL standard errors are obtained via 1{,}000-fold bootstrap resampling.
 Bold entries indicate the best-performing method for each family and metric.
+The generation regime provides the best balance of compositional fidelity, novelty, and diversity across all eight families, while the convex combination baseline increases KL divergence in most families due to interpolation artifacts in PCA space.